 It’s common for different menopausal symptoms to affect sexual desire.
 For example, hot flushes, moodiness, sleeplessness and fatigue.

-As you approach menopause, it’s important to discuss your thoughts and problems openly with your partner.
+If you are in a relationship, it’s important to discuss your thoughts and problems openly with your partner.

 Your partner may not know about menopausal symptoms or what you are going through.